Edit, organize, share and explore the wealth of versatile brushes built into Procreate Pocket.

 Tap a Brush Set to browse the brushes it contains.
 The brush list displays the name of each brush and a preview of the stroke it makes.
-Scroll the list to navigate, tap a brush to select it, then tap on the canvas to begin painting.
+Scroll the list to navigate, tap a brush to select it, then tap done to return to your canvas and begin painting.

 Tweak the settings for your brush or build a new brush from the ground up.

 The Brush Studio contains the settings to adjust existing brushes and create new ones.
-There are two ways to access it.
-Tap the + button at the top right of the Brush Library to begin making a new brush.
-Or, tap on your selected brush to begin editing existing settings.
+Tap on your selected brush to begin editing existing settings.

 Learn more about changing settings and designing brushes in Brush Studio.